Moving Forward or Moving On

 What will not happen is continued “perseverance”; those days are over for Generation X.

-We are going to move change forward with or without those currently at the helm.
+Even without fanfare, this generation is moving change forward with or without those currently at the helm.

 To your winning,